cdelorme/system-setup/osx.md

     crontab ~/.crontab

 _OSX effectively stopped supporting crontab and is pushing towards its own ctl-style configs with 20+ lines of XML instead of a single line to run a scheduled operation.
 As a result it won't let you easily modify the crontab; thus far my experience shows that if you want to change the file you will have to edit it manually with `vim` (or any editor), then reload the file via `crontab ~/.crontab`.
 If you attempt to use `crontab -e` it will not save changes or throw errors to indicate why._

-## dot-files

-**Next I recommend using my [dot-files repository](https://github.com/cdelorme/dot-files/) to enhance your prompt, vim configuration, and set a bunch of useful configuration defaults.**

-Creating a set of useful dot-files is essential to enhancing your command line situation, but not everyone will find all of my settings to be useful.

 ### ssh key generation